Italian yields fall, Monte Paschi shares jump on deal to shed banks' bad loans

 Tuesday, ending almost a year of negotiations.

-its market value since the end of 2015, jumped more than 5
+value since the end of 2015, jumped more than 5 percent to

 Accumulated during a 2012-2014 recession, the non-performing